Introduction

 Tauri: Retro UI Magic

-Up front, Tauri delivers the WarGames vibes in spades.
-This cross-platform framework wraps a JavaScript-driven UI that streams via WebSockets, drenched in a dripping-with-nostalgia CRT glow—green phosphor flickering, scanlines streaking across the screen.
-It’s not just a look; it’s a feel popping against that retro haze, every keystroke echoing like a teletype from 1983.
-Lightweight and snappy, Tauri keeps the system lean while letting me crank that classic terminal soul to eleven—HAL’s window into a coder’s time machine.
+Up front, Tauri delivers the WarGames aesthetic.
+This cross-platform framework wraps a JavaScript-driven UI that streams via WebSockets, styled with a CRT glow: green phosphor, scanlines, the works.
+It is not just a look.
+Every keystroke echoes like a teletype from 1983.
+Tauri keeps the system lightweight while letting me dial the retro feel up to eleven.

 The Bet

-This stack’s a bet on balance—raw compute from my RTX and i9, agility from Python and FastAPI, and smarts from vLLM and Qdrant.
-It’s tuned to make HAL a doc-crunching, answer-slinging machine, with a UI that’s as fun as it is functional.
+This stack is a bet on balance: raw compute from my RTX and i9, agility from Python and FastAPI, and intelligence from vLLM and Qdrant.
+It is tuned to make HAL a fast, document-aware assistant with a UI that is as fun as it is functional.

 Architectural Layers